For more stories on China-U.S. relations, click [ID:nCHINA].

-The Chinese Commerce Ministry’s initial investigation showed that U.S. companies had dumped chicken products into the Chinese market, according to the ministry’s website (www.mofcom.gov.cn).
+The ministry’s initial investigation showed that U.S. companies had dumped chicken products into the Chinese market, according to the ministry’s website (www.mofcom.gov.cn).

-The preliminary tariffs were announced a day after Beijing requested a World Trade Organization ruling on European Union duties on shoes made in China in the latest case demonstrating China’s use of the WTO to keep markets open to the exports on which it depends.
+The preliminary tariffs were announced a day after China requested a World Trade Organisation ruling on European Union duties on shoes made in China.
+That was the most recent of many cases demonstrating China’s embrace of the WTO to keep markets open to the exports on which it depends.

 “The world needs strong U.S.-China economic engagement now, not a ratcheting up of trade tensions,” said Michael Barbalas, president of the American Chamber of Commerce in China.

-Chicken feet and wing tips, virtually worthless in the U.S. market, are a delicacy in southern China.
+Chicken wings and feet, virtually worthless in the U.S. market, are a delicacy in southern China.
 Many U.S. poultry producers count on the Chinese market to round out their profits.